A Head-to-Toe Body Piercing Guide: Prep, Aftercare, Pain, More

 Pain is Relative

 One of the most common mistakes you can make before getting a piercing is asking someone else if it hurts or not.
 This is because everyone’s body chemistry is different, so what may be excruciating for one may be a small pinch for the next.
-Generally speaking, Rob says the least painful type of body piercing is “probably an ear lobe” because “there’s not many nerve endings in there.”
-At the same time, no other part of the body causes more complications because we’re constantly rubbing against it while we sleep and use our cell phones.
+Generally speaking, Rob says the least painful type of body piercing is probably earlobes because there aren’t as many nerve endings.
+At the same time, no other part of the body causes more complications, because we’re constantly rubbing against it while we sleep and use our cell phones.

-As for the most painful areas, Rob definitely says it’s the nipples and genital area because they’re quite the opposite of the ear lobe: highly sensitive and filled to the brim with nerve endings.
+As for the most painful areas, Rob definitely says it’s the nipples and genitals because they’re quite the opposite of the ear lobe: highly sensitive and filled to the brim with nerve endings.
 Again, remember that every body handles a piercing differently and at the end of the day, your desire for the piercing should outweigh whatever level of pain you’re willing to endure.
-And if you prepare by not drinking and feeding your body healthy food to better repair itself, the pain shouldn’t be that bad anyway.
+And if you prepare by not drinking and feeding your body healthy food to better repair itself, the pain shouldn’t be that bad, anyway.

+Everyone’s body handles a piercing differently, but your desire should outweigh the pain you’re willing to endure.

 MORE: Ariel Winter Tweeted About Painful Nipple Piercings and This Happened